EddieNguyen2012/The-Learning-Challenges-of-Students-In-Different-Demographic-Groups/README.md

 of students about some specific groups as well as their satisfaction about Learning Assistant service.
 This data was collected before and after a regular semester from Fall 2022 to Fall 2023.

-For more information, check out the project report!
+For more information, check out the project report: https://tinyurl.com/yz5skyvt !
+(It is the pdf file above btw :) )